-Citizens did not recognize any other-than-temporary impairments during the year ended December 31, 2022 and 2021.
 Citizens evaluates external indicators, such as issuer credit ratings along with the extent and duration of declines, and internal indicators such as ability and intent with respect to retention of impaired securities in determining whether declines in market value are temporary or other-than-temporary.
+Citizens recognized other-than-temporary impairments of \$1,980 on two fixed income securities for the year ended December 31, 2023 (none for the year ended December 31, 2024).
+Citizens recorded the other-than-temporary impairment due to its intent to sell the fixed income securities.

 The investment policies require any repurchase agreement be collateralized to at least 102% with U.S. Government or Agency securities, excluding mortgage-backed securities.
 Repurchase agreements shall not represent more than 15% of the portfolio's amortized cost and must have a maximum maturity of 30 days or less.
 Reverse repurchase agreements and securities lending are not permitted investments.
-Citizens had no investments in agency repurchase agreements as of December 31, 2022 and 2021.
+Citizens had no investments in agency repurchase agreements as of December 31, 2024 and 2023.